 We assume that large surveys will occupy some 75% of the telescope time with the remaining 25% dedicated to smaller projects.
 The HI survey will operate during the night in point and stare mode, providing a 12-hr data cube over 30 square degrees of sky.
-These data will be used to find HI emitting galaxies as well as nearby intergalactic HI streams and to make a deep image of total intensity and polarized continuum emission.
+These data will be used to find HI emitting galaxies as well as nearby intergalactic HI streams and to make a deep continuum image.
 Simultaneously the data will be searched for transients, uncovering weak transients not possible to detect in a shallow all-sky survey.
 During the day, the entire sky will be covered in snapshot observations.
 These data will be added to the previous day's, therefore building up a deeper and deeper image of the entire sky.
 The data will be combed for variables and transients, adding to the light curve of tens of thousands of objects.